Maxine Smith: Career and civil rights involvement

 Smith became assistant professor of French at Prairie View A&M University in Prairie View, Texas, and then at Florida A&M University in Tallahassee, Florida.
 Smith then taught briefly at LeMoyne-Owen College in Memphis, Tennessee.

 In 1957, Smith applied to pursue graduate studies at the University of Memphis, but was denied admission because she was black.
 This led Smith to become involved with the Memphis Branch of the NAACP.
 In 1962, Smith was named Executive Secretary of the branch, and continued in that role until her retirement in 1995.

 In 1960, Smith assisted in desegregating Memphis public schools, and in 1961 Smith personally escorted the first 13 black children to their new desegregated schools.
 Through her leadership with the Memphis NAACP, Smith advocated for civil rights by organizing sit-ins, marches, lawsuits, voter registration drives, and student boycotts such as the "If You're Black, Take It Back" campaign to boycott downtown stores which had segregated water fountains and work forces.

 In 1968, Smith served on the coordinating committee of the Memphis sanitation strike, an event which brought Martin Luther King Jr. to the city, where he was assassinated on April 4.

 In 1971, Smith was the first African-American elected to the Memphis Board of Education, a position she held until her retirement in 1995.
 Smith advocated for the promotion of school principal W. W. Herenton to the role of school superintendent in 1978, the first African-American to hold that position in Memphis.
 Smith later supported Herenton's successful bid to become mayor of Memphis.

 In 1991, Smith was elected president of the Memphis Board of Education, a role she served for two terms, retiring in 1995.
 In 1994, Tennessee Governor Ned McWherter appointed Smith to the Tennessee Board of Regents, the governing body for many public colleges and universities throughout the state.

 Honors and recognition

 Smith was presented with a Freedom Award by the National Civil Rights Museum in 2003, and awarded a Doctor of Humane Letters by her alma mater, Spelman College, in 2004.

 Smith was featured in the 2008 documentary about the Civil Rights Movement, The Witness: From the Balcony of Room 306.

-Smith was featured in The Memphis 13 documentary.
+Smith was featured in documentary "The Memphis 13".